 Recent medical and biomechanical studies clearly validate the scientific fact that women do sustain whiplash injuries more frequently than men.
 In 2003 a research paper entitled ‘Gender Dependent Cervical Spine Segmental Kinematics During Whiplash‘ was published in the Journal of Biomechanics.
 It was written by Brian D Stemper, Narayan Yoganandan, and Frank A Pintar.
 Their study involved the use of male and female cadaver spines which they subjected to whiplash-type motions and then recorded the movement of the male and female vertebrae using a high-speed video camera.

-Females and males also differ anatomically in regards to the the major trunk-loading muscles of the back.
-The trunk-loading muscles of a woman’s back was noted to be 31% to 39% smaller in women than in men.
+Females and males also differ anatomically in regards to the major trunk-loading muscles of the back.
+The trunk-loading muscles of a woman’s back were noted to be 31% to 39% smaller in women than in men.

 A South Korean study of 104 post-menopausal women who had sustained fractures indicated that 44% of those women also were found to have insufficient or deficient vitamin D levels.

 Post-menopausal women are not the only ones found to have insufficient vitamin D levels.
 A recent ABC news article published February 8, 2012, highlighted the importance of bone health for women and men of all ages.

 The ABC news article discussed recent research that was performed at the University of Missouri.
 In this study, the medical records of nearly 900 adults who were admitted to a trauma center for orthopedic injuries were reviewed.
 Of these 900 adults, some were women as young as 18 years old.
 The researchers found that of the 900 adults who suffered orthopedic injuries, 77 percent of them had insufficient or deficient levels of vitamin D.